 - toys with battery

-Before you enter the chamber, please remove all makeup, do not apply lotions and ointments, perfumes or hairspray.
+Before entering the chamber, please remove all makeup, do not use lotions and ointments, perfume or hairspray.
 If you have an open wound, cover it with a sterile dressing.
-In case you are not sure about the suitability of the items, please contact our personnel who is happy to assist you.
-We are asking for your consideration and compliance with our rules since it is for the sole purpose of your safety.
+If you are unsure of the suitability of your items, please contact our staff who will be happy to help you.
+We ask for your attention and compliance with our rules, as it concerns your safety.

 What is the procedure of the exposure in the hypertension oxygen chamber?